Shangri-Las-65!

 Shangri-Las-65! is the second album by the Shangri-Las.
-Released in late 1965, it serves as the follow-up album to Leader of the Pack, which was released earlier in the year.
+Released in September 1965 by Red Bird Records, it serves as the follow-up album to Leader of the Pack, which was released earlier in the year.
+Shangri-Las-65! was reissued and re-titled as I Can Never Go Home Anymore later in the same year, with the song "I Can Never Go Home Anymore" added to the album after it became a hit single.